hlavacs/ViennaEntityComponentSystem/README.md

 ### Vienna Type List Library (VTLL)

 As stated, VECS is a compile time ECS.
 Compositions of entities are defined in source code only.
-VECS thus heavily relies on its partner project Vienna Type List Library (VTLL), a header-only meta-programming library that helps creating entity types, type lists, compositions of components, accessing list elements, mapping data, etc. Especially, entities are defined as *vtll::type_list<...>* and therefore are nothing more than a list of types.
+VECS thus heavily relies on its partner project Vienna Type List Library (VTLL), a header-only meta-programming library that helps creating entity types, type lists, compositions of components, accessing list elements, mapping data, etc. Especially, entities are defined as *vtll::type_list<...>* (or its shorter version *vtll::tl<...>*) and therefore are nothing more than a list of types.
 For more information goto https://github.com/hlavacs/ViennaTypeListLibrary.

 ### Vienna Game Job System (VGJS)